 If the rating is positive, that player is an above-average fantasy player in that category.
 If the rating is negative that player is below-average.
 The sum of all ratings in each category gives us a number (the PR), and then we rank the players accordingly.

-I did this for each category to see who the best players were for the first two weeks of the season.
 I have not included turnovers, as the evaluation in PR is very controversial in my opinion, so if you’re in a league with turnovers, you must keep in mind this.